Physics Heading link

 - Data Systems Coordinator, Mrkterv Holdings, Inc.

 - Experimental Physicist, Lawrence Livermore National Laboratory

 - Radiation Safety Technician, Environmental Health and Safety Office, University of Illinois at Chicago

 - Telescope Operator and Facilitator, Adler Planetarium

-In addition to the foundation set of skills and competencies you will gain in any liberal arts and science major, there are also unique skills and perspectives you gain from your Physics major.
+In addition to the foundational set of skills and competencies you will acquire in any liberal arts and science major, there are also unique skills and perspectives you gain from your physics major.
 Review the list below to learn more: